 There are some exceptions to this rule under no-fault.
 If your injuries are serious, you are allowed to go outside of the no-fault system and pursue a civil lawsuit against the at-fault party.
 This way you can seek compensation for the total amount of your medical expenses and lost wages that go past your PIP.
 Also, you can seek compensation for other losses such as pain and suffering.
 A “serious” injury in Florida is defined under Florida statutes as:

 - Significant and permanent loss of an important bodily function.

 - Permanent injury within a reasonable degree of medical probability, other than scarring or disfigurement.

 - Significant and permanent scarring or disfigurement.

 If you have suffered any of the above, or lost someone from an accident, you can pursue a car accident lawsuit.
 You have to file a suit before the statute of limitations are up on your case.
 For most car accident cases that is four years from the date of the accident.
 You also have to prove negligence of the at-fault driver with thorough research and investigation.
 Attorney Mike Hancock with Hancock Injury Attorneys will meet with you and tell you honestly if it is economically beneficial for you to pursue the case.
-There are many times he tells clients that pursing a case will not help, and knowing that an attorney can be honest with you is a crucial quality to look for in a lawyer.
+There are many times he tells clients that pursuing a case will not help, and knowing that an attorney can be honest with you is a crucial quality to look for in a lawyer.